Validating the Galaxy and Quasar Catalog-Level Blinding Scheme for the DESI 2024 analysis: ANALYSIS FRAMEWORK

 Within the ShapeFit formalism the scale dependence of the linear power spectrum $P_\mathrm{lin}$ is represented by the following modification of the fiducial template $P_\mathrm{lin}^\mathrm{fid}$ via the shape parameter \dm\

-Here, \(k_{\text{p}}=\pi/r_d\) is the pivot scale and $a=0.6$ is tuned to fit the full numerical calculation of the linear power spectrum with a Boltzmann code such as CLASS~\cite{Blas:2011rf} or CAMB~\cite{Lewis:1999bs}; see \cite{Brieden:2021edu} for reference.
+Here, \(k_{\text{p}}=\pi/r_d\) is the pivot scale and $a_m=0.6$ is tuned to fit the full numerical calculation of the linear power spectrum with a Boltzmann code such as CLASS~\cite{Blas:2011rf} or CAMB~\cite{Lewis:1999bs} over a wide model parameter space; see \cite{Brieden:2021edu} and in particular Figure 4 therein for reference.

 Underpinning our ShapeFit analysis is the Lagrangian Perturbation Theory (LPT) approach to large-scale structure, provided by the \texttt{velocileptors}\footnote{\url{https://github.com/sfschen/velocileptors}} code~\cite{KP5s1-Maus}.
-This tool computes the redshift-space distortions and clustering statistics using perturbation theory, including non-linearities crucial for accurate modeling at small to intermediate scales.
+This tool computes the redshift-space distortions and clustering statistics using perturbation theory, including non-linearities crucial for accurate modeling at scales smaller than $k \geq 0.07\,h\,\mathrm{Mpc}^{-1}$.
 We refer the reader to \cite{KP5s1-Maus} for the detailed modeling.